andrewchikin/vibe-infrastructure/README.md

 ## Troubleshooting

 **AI not following protocols?**
-- Verify protocol files are set up as rules in `.cursor/rules/` (Cursor)
+- Verify protocol files are set up as rules (e.g., in `.cursor/rules/` for Cursor)
-- Check that rules are properly configured (Claude and other AI assistants)
+- Check that rules are properly configured in your AI assistant's rules directory
 - Ask: "What are your core workflow steps?"
 (Should respond: Verify → Research → Plan → Execute → Document)

 **Documentation not updating?**